Paul Newman represents Old Hollywood class and modern cool.

 Paul Newman Didn’t Start Racing Until his Mid-40s

-Paul Newman was always into cars.
-But he didn’t start racing until he began preparation for his role as a race car driver in the 1969 film, Winning.
+Fast cars were a nearly lifelong interest for Paul.
+But he didn’t start racing until the late 1960s, in preparation for his role as a race car driver in the 1969 film, Winning.

-But eventually, the racing world realized that Paul was a serious racer with a natural talent for the sport.
+But it became clear that Paul Newman was a serious racer with a natural talent for the sport.
 Paul put in the time and energy to get good.
 Really good.
+Eventually, he won the respect of the racing world.

 Paul was still racing up until 2005, just three years before his passing.